The Brick Bible

-The Brick Testament is a project created by Elbe Spurling in which Bible stories are illustrated using still photographs of dioramas constructed entirely out of Lego bricks.
+The Brick Bible (originally published as The Brick Testament) is a project created by Elbe Spurling in which Bible stories are illustrated using still photographs of dioramas constructed entirely out of Lego bricks.

 The project began as a website in October 2001 that featured six stories from the Book of Genesis, and is completely unaffiliated with the Lego company.
-There is also a Brick Testament book series.
+There is also a Brick Bible book series.

 Throughout stories are retold using passages from the Bible, with chapter and verse cited, the wording being a free adaptation that Spurling says is based on a number of public domain Bible translations.
 Occasionally, mostly when images are being used to contrast with the underlying scripture, Spurling dramatizes the images with additional text.
 Such text is displayed in gray instead of the usual black.

-Authorial commentary
+Author

 Spurling's own commentary occasionally appears in illustrations and is displayed in gray text, and also as original titles for the stories themselves.

-A Rolling Stone article that is included as a link in the Brick Testament web site suggests that Spurling is an atheist.
+A Rolling Stone article that is included as a link in the original Brick Testament web site suggests that Spurling is an atheist.
 In 2015 Spurling announced on Facebook that she was an atheist, a transgender woman, and a lesbian, and had legally changed her name to Elbe Spurling but would likely retain her birth name, Brendan Powell Smith, for her books.
 Her author page at Amazon.com is listed under "Brendan Powell Smith."

 Lego techniques

-The dioramas seen in The Brick Testament are created from Spurling's personal Lego collection.
+The dioramas seen in The Brick Bible are created from Spurling's personal Lego collection.
 The pieces come from hundreds of Lego sets dating from the 1960s to the present.

 In the few instances where alterations are made to Lego elements, they are generally simple changes made with a hobby knife or permanent ink marker.
-An example alteration is God's hair: Spurling made God's white hair by carving a white helmet piece (found on Peeron).
+An example alteration is God's hair: Spurling made God's white hair by carving a white helmet piece.
 The only completely non-Lego part of Spurling's scenes is the background sky.

 All of Spurling's images are digital.
 Spurling photographed early scenes with a Nikon Coolpix 950.
 She now uses a Nikon Coolpix 4500.
 After photographing the scenes, she adds speech balloons and sometimes makes alterations using image editing software.